Jayz2K/skin.KOver/README.md

 ###### Idlefade

 > The Idelfade feature makes the element to completely fade after a certain amount of seconds.
-The time fater idlefade starts can be set in
+The time fater idlefade starts can be set in.
+[View IDLEFADE in video](https://plus.google.com/102331461184341553815/posts/jVhn38FkcsN).

 `SETTINGS > SKIN SETTINGS > GENERAL SETUP`